PROGRAM SCHEDULED for June 6-9, 2017 | Program will be held in Paris, France

 Ms. Pickaert has her masters with honors in Economic Science from the Vrije Universiteit te Brussel (Belgium) – with honours.
 Her thesis is titled: Economic and Social Impact of Education and the Value of Human Capital – first class honours.
 She also has continued education and specialization – postgraduate/executive training in Applied Psychology in Economics (two years), Auditing and Valuation of Enterprises (two years), and Hospital Management (one year).

-Alexandre Regniault is a Partner at Simmons & Simmons in Paris.
-He joined the firm in 2002, after graduating from the University of Oxford and Université Panthéon-Assas Paris II, then spending four years with another international law firm.
-He specialises in regulatory advice and dispute resolution principally on behalf of Life Sciences (pharmaceutical, medical devices and biotech) companies and significant players in highly regulated industries.
+Alexandre Regniault joined the firm in 2002, after graduating from the University of Oxford and Université Panthéon-Assas Paris II, then spending four years with another international law firm.
+He specializes in regulatory advice and dispute resolution principally on behalf of Life Sciences (pharmaceutical, medical devices, and biotech) companies and significant players in highly regulated industries.
 He is also a member of the firm's Crime, Fraud and Investigations Group.

-He has significant expertise in transactional negotiations, compliance audits and advice on regulatory matters, advising notably sponsors of clinical trials, and major companies in the sector on pricing, reimbursement, advertising, anti-corruption and commercial practices.
+Mr. Regniault has significant expertise in transactional negotiations, compliance audits, and advice on regulatory matters, advising notably sponsors of clinical trials and major companies in the sector on pricing, reimbursement, advertising, anti-corruption, and commercial practices.
 He is experienced in crisis management and frequently liaises with the French regulatory authorities on behalf of industry players.

 Mr. Regniault advises insurers and reinsurers, especially in the fields of professional and product liability.
 He coordinates the activities of the Intellectual Property team in the Paris office of Simmons & Simmons LLP.
 He is a Vice-President of France Biotech and a Board member of the Association of Executives in the European Medical Device Industry (ACIDIM).

-Robert Skinner is Deputy Compliance Officer, Emerging Markets, Asia Pacific & Japan at GlaxoSmithKline.
-He has 24 years of experience within the pharmaceutical industry, mainly in Clinical Research and Compliance.
-His current position is Deputy Compliance Officer, Emerging Markets, Asia Pacific & Japan within GlaxoSmithKline.
-His main responsibility is working with business teams to identify and mitigate risks, including those related to anti-bribery & corruption, third party oversight, patient safety, commercial practices, scientific engagement and merger & acquisition activities.
+Dr. Robert Skinner has 24 years of experience within the pharmaceutical industry, mainly in Clinical Research and Compliance.
+His current position is Deputy Compliance Officer, Emerging Markets, Asia Pacific & Japan within GlaxoSmithKline (GSK).
+His main responsibility is working with business teams to identify and mitigate risks, including those related to anti-bribery and corruption, third party oversight, patient safety, commercial practices, scientific engagement, and merger and acquisition activities.
 His previous role was Head of Medical Operations at GSK for the same region.

-After having studied Political sciences at Sciences Po, she studied in Virginia to get a BA in International Studies.
-Then after graduated at Bruges, College of Europe, specialising in European public affairs, she has been working at the European Commission, the French Chambers of commerce and in pharma industry as a lobbyist.
+After having studied Political sciences at Sciences Po, Marie-Helene Weber-Goubin studied at Bridgewater College in Virginia and received a B.A. in International Studies.
+She then graduated from the College of Europe in Bruges, specializing in European public affairs, and has been working at the European Commission, the French Chambers of commerce, and in the pharma industry as a lobbyist.

-She is now working since 5 years at Sciences Po Executive Education in charge of international programs in public affairs.
+Since 2010, Ms. Weber-Goubin has been working at Sciences Po Executive Education as the Director of Programs in charge of a variety of international programs in public affairs and public health.